hkim-dev/hkim-dev.github.io/_posts/2024-04-04-Managing Large Files in Git: Removing Files from History.md

 ```
 git filter-repo --path path/to/file/large_file --invert-paths --force
 ```
-The `--path` option specifies the path to the file you want to remove.
+With the `--path` option, specify the path to the file you want to remove.